maplibre/maplibre.github.io/content/news/2023-01-20-bounty-directions.md

 The [Bounty System](https://github.com/maplibre/maplibre/wiki/Bounty-System) wiki page describes the full process.

-For each Bounty Direction, there will be a tracking GitHub Issue in https://github.com/maplibre/maplibre.
+For each Bounty Direction, there is a tracking [GitHub Issue in maplibre/maplibre](https://github.com/maplibre/maplibre/issues?q=is%3Aissue+is%3Aopen+label%3A%22bounty+direction%22).
 Individual Bounties tickets will be published in MapLibre GL JS, MapLibre GL Native and other repositories and they will reference their Bounty Direction ticket in maplibre/maplibre.

 ## Working on Bounties